bashtage/arch/README.md

 pip install git+https://github.com/bashtage/arch.git
 ```

-`--install-option="--no-binary"` can be used to disable compilation of
+`--install-option="--no-binary" --no-build-isoloation` can be used to
-the extensions.
+disable compilation of the extensions.

 ### Anaconda